opsforall/formation-node-angular-docker/README.md

 You need to buy your own domain

+2.2.2 Create records

-2.2.2 We need to go the domain purchased and click on Advanced DNS.
+We need to go the domain purchased and click on Advanced DNS.
 Then we need to create 2 records one for backend and one for the frontend microservices.
-ENsure to put the pulic IP of the EC2 instance in the value section of each records
+Ensure to put the pulic IP of the EC2 instance in the value section of each records

-2.2.4 Configure Nginx reverse proxy
+2.2.3 Configure Nginx reverse proxy

-2.2.4.1 For backend
+2.2.3.1 For backend

 You need to copy the following code inside /etc/nginx/sites-available/backend.domainpurchased
 ```bash